zdu-strong/transparent-republic/README.md

 ## `republic-alliance`

+The Republican Alliance protects its member states through independent military forces and an independent official system.

 ## Notes - Easier to use git

 Sometimes, you'll see a prompt like this: This repository currently has approximately 1500 loose objects.<br/>